 AMN Healthcare Services (AMN) Gains But Lags Market: What You Should Know

-Wall Street will be looking for positivity from AMN Healthcare Services as it approaches its next earnings report date.
+AMN Healthcare Services will be looking to display strength as it nears its next earnings release.
 The company is expected to report EPS of $2.17, down 26.44% from the prior-year quarter.
 Our most recent consensus estimate is calling for quarterly revenue of $1.06 billion, down 21.97% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for AMN Healthcare Services.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for AMN Healthcare Services.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-AMN Healthcare Services is currently a Zacks Rank #3 (Hold).
+Within the past 30 days, our consensus EPS projection remained stagnant.
+AMN Healthcare Services is holding a Zacks Rank of #3 (Hold) right now.

-Digging into valuation, AMN Healthcare Services currently has a Forward P/E ratio of 8.91.
-This represents a discount compared to its industry's average Forward P/E of 17.58.
+Looking at its valuation, AMN Healthcare Services is holding a Forward P/E ratio of 8.89.
+This represents a discount compared to its industry's average Forward P/E of 17.67.

-We can also see that AMN currently has a PEG ratio of 2.68.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Medical Services industry currently had an average PEG ratio of 1.43 as of yesterday's close.
+Investors should also note that AMN has a PEG ratio of 2.67 right now.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Medical Services stocks are, on average, holding a PEG ratio of 1.41 based on yesterday's closing prices.

 To follow AMN in the coming trading sessions, be sure to utilize Zacks.com.